Community Ride-Along Program

 Factors that may be considered in disqualifying a person from participating in the Community Ride-Along Program include, but are not limited to, the following criteria:

 - Pending lawsuit against the Department

 - Denial by any supervisor

-The Citizen Ride-Along Program is available 7 days per week.
-The available ride-along times are from 0900 to 2300 hours.
-Ride-alongs are for a period of no more than 4 hours at a time.
-Exceptions to this schedule may be made as approved by a police manager, or the Watch Commander.
+The Community Ride-Along Program is available 7 days per week from 9:00 AM to 11:00 PM.
+Ride-along sessions are allowed for a period of no more than 4 hours at a time.
+Exceptions to this schedule may be made as approved by the Watch Commander.

 A ride-along request/liability waiver form may be picked up at the department or downloaded from the police department website at the link below.

 Participants must complete this form and submit it to the department for approval.
 Information requested includes a valid ID or California driver’s license, address, and telephone number.
 If the participant is under 18 years of age, a parent/guardian must complete and sign the ride-along form.